 Also, USB-C chargers are gradually becoming the most preferred laptop chargers because they’re sleek, durable, fast, and efficient.

-Not to mention, most devices are USB-C supported, so if you accidentally break the one for your laptop, you could borrow the one for your printer or power bank until you replace the broken one.
+Most devices are USB-C supported, so if you accidentally break the one for your laptop, you could borrow the one for your printer or power bank until you replace the broken one.

 Charging your laptop through HDMI cables or USB ports may not be an effective method of charging your laptop.
 They provide less power and take much time to charge your laptop.
 Hence, you are advised to use the charger that came with your laptop.